Daniel0Widing/DOXExtras/README.md

 #### DOX Extras Sacrifice Potion
 <details><summary>------- Info ---------</summary>

-Serves the same role as DOX Sacrifice Elixir, with a few tweaks:
+Similar to the DOX Sacrifice Elixir, but an upgraded version:
-- Only works on DOX Extras dinos
+- Works on both DOX and DOX Extras dinos
 - Force feed to dinos to sacrifice them
+- Gives a number of Prime Hearts based on the tier of the sacrificed dino
-- Gives back 1 Prime Heart, or however many Prime Hearts were used to craft the spawner for the sacrificed dinos
+- For dinos from crafted spawners, gives the number of Prime Hearts used to craft the spawner
 - Does not work on cloned dinosaurs (can be enabled in config)

-Crafted from DOX Sacrifice Elixir.
+Crafting is more expensive early game, but less grindy late game.
 ```
 cheat giveitem "Blueprint'/Game/Mods/DOXExtras/Items/Consumable/DOXExtrasSacrificePotion/PrimalItemConsumable_DOXExtrasSacrificePotion.PrimalItemConsumable_DOXExtrasSacrificePotion'" 100 0 false
 ```